thma/LtuPatternFactory/README.md

 [2,4,6,8,10]
 ```

-The idea to use `fold` operations to provide a generic mechanism to iterate over lists can be extented to cover other algebraic data types as well.
+The idea to use `fold` operations to provide a generic mechanism to fold lists can be extented to cover other algebraic data types as well.
 Let's take a binary tree as an example:

 ```haskell
 data Tree a = Leaf